OldUnreal/UnrealTournamentPatches/README.md

 mv ~/.utpg/System/*.unr <path-to-game-directory>/Maps/
 ```

+> [!CAUTION]
+> Please ensure that you do **NOT** copy the contents of the System directory in your cd/GoG image into the game directory, otherwise the game will not launch!

 At this point you're all set.

 To install the content from the GOTY cd 2 or bonus packs:
 1) Repeat the procedure above with the Maps, Sounds, and Textures directories.
 2) Copy the .u and .int files to the game's System directory.

+> [!NOTE]
-**Note:** Our patch includes several 3rd party libraries, including SDL2 and OpenAL-Soft.
+> Our patch includes several 3rd party libraries, including SDL2 and OpenAL-Soft.
 These libraries were built and tested on Debian-based systems.
 However, if you run a non-Debian-based distribution and if you run into any trouble (e.g., audio not working), we highly recommend that you delete libSDL2 and libopenal from your UnrealTournament/System folder and install your distribution's version of SDL2 and OpenAL-Soft instead.
 Please contact your distro maintainer for instructions.

 No other actions are needed to install the patch.